-- 34. Within the insurance industry, and unknown to Plaintiff, the word "loss" and the word "damage" have a customary usage more expansive than "loss" and "damage" as used in policy, and "loss" and "damage" includes "contamination". - 35.
-The words "loss" and/or "damage" are not defined in the policy, are used for different purposes within the policy, and have more than one potential meaning. - 36.
-"Loss" and/or "damage" are not synonymous. - 37.
-In this policy "damage" is used with the disjunctive "or" when paired with "loss" and therefore must have a different meaning than "loss". - 38.
-The words "loss" and "damage" are ambiguous as used by Defendants. - 39.
-The word "damage" should be interpreted to have its normal and ordinary meaning-physical harm that impairs the value, usefulness or normal function of something.2 - 40.
-The Covid-19 virus causes direct physical damage, as well as indirect non-physical damage, as that word is commonly used. - 41.
-The word "loss" should be interpreted to have its normal and ordinary meaning. - 42.
-Loss has been defined as follows:
+- 34. In the Gold Property Broadening Endorsement, Defendants also agreed to pay the actual loss of business income sustained and extra expense incurred due to the necessary "suspension" of "operations" during the "dependent property period of restoration".
+The suspension must be caused by direct physical loss of or damage to "dependent property" caused by or resulting from a Covered Cause of Loss.
+Exh.
+1, Gold Property Broadening Endorsement, Section A, 6, p.
+5 of 39. - 35.
+Within the insurance industry, and unknown to Plaintiff, the word "loss" and the word "damage" have a customary usage more expansive than "loss" and "damage" as used in policy, and "loss" and "damage" includes "contamination". - 36.
+The words "loss" and/or "damage" are not defined in the policy, are used for different purposes within the policy, and have more than one potential meaning. - 37.
+"Loss" and/or "damage" are not synonymous. - 38.
+In this policy "damage" is used with the disjunctive "or" when paired with "loss" and therefore must have a different meaning than "loss". - 39.
+The words "loss" and "damage" are ambiguous as used by Defendant. - 40.
+The word "damage" should be interpreted to have its normal and ordinary meaning- physical harm that impairs the value, usefulness or normal function of something.2